hapax/hapax.github.io/assets/chuzenji.md

 teppanyaki, and hotel.
 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-In the light of another time, I imagine our daytrippers staying here: otouto finds a small wooden plane in the souvenir store; Otousan relishing his Kobe beef; oneesan bored by the whole affair.

 The hotel is flanked by two incongruous figures: a stone toad and a wooden owl.